[7 Easy Ways] The Volume Does Not Contain A Recognized File System

 Solution #3: Check & Repair Bad Sectors

-Checking and repairing bad sectors is another option that can help you to fix the volume does not contain a recognized file system.
-So, just you can check and repair & recover bad sectors if found any in the file.
+Checking and repairing bad sectors is another option that can help you fix the volume does not contain a recognized file system.
+So, you can check and repair & recover bad sectors if any in the file.

 To fix this issue, you can run CHKDSK command and then format the hard drive.